 Write the following progression in four voices, following eighteenth-century voice-leading procedures.
 Continue logically from the spacing of the first chord.
 Do not add embellishments unless indicated by the Roman and Arabic numerals.
-Use only quarter and half notes.
+Use only half and whole notes.